Number : Season 18, serial 3 of 7.

-Plot : On route back to Gallifrey to drop Romana off.
-The Doctor accidentally pilots the Tardis through a “charged vaccuum embointment” (space portal) into an alternate universe, called ‘E-Space’.
-They visit the planet Alzarius where the local inhabitants are building a spaceship to escape Alzarius and the oncoming mistfall; when they are attacked by marshmen and spiders from the swamps.
+Plot : On route back to Gallifrey, to drop Romana off.
+The Doctor accidentally pilots the Tardis through a “charged vaccuum embointment” (space portal); into an alternate universe, called ‘E-Space’.
+There, they visit the planet Alzarius, where the local inhabitants are building a spaceship to escape Alzarius and the oncoming mistfall; when they are attacked – by marshmen and spiders from the swamps.

 Whats good : Original story.
 Impending tension.
 Mistfall.
 Marsh-men.

 Whats bad : Adric.
+Adric’s kid gang.
 Some of the SFX.
-Some of the Acting.
+Some of the acting.
 The pseudo-science waffle.

-The setup and payoff in Full Circle is good aswell.
+The setup and payoff in Full Circle, is good.
 Visiting the planet Alzarius, the Doctor finds stranded Terradon Colonists; who are attempting to rebuild and repair their spacecraft, so that they can leave Alzarius.

-The Doctor is more than sympathetic to their plight – initially.
-Even offering to help fix their “broken” ship – which actually seems strangely flight ready.
-The Doctor begins to suspect all is not as it seems.
-Until he meets the Tarradonian heirachy called “The Deciders” – who have been withholding an almighty dirty little secret – from their people.
+The Doctor is more than sympathetic, to their plight; initially.
+Even offering, to help fix their “broken” ship; which actually seems strangely flight-ready.
+The Doctor begins to suspect that all – is not as it seems.
+Until meeting with the Tarradonian heirachy, called “The Deciders”; who have been withholding an almighty dirty little secret – from their people.

-That the spiders, marsh-man and Terradons are all evolved from the same DNA branch and the Terradons didn’t crashland on Alzuria but have always been there.
+The spiders, marsh-man and Terradons – are all evolved from the same DNA branch and the Terradons didn’t actually crashland on Alzuria but have always been there.
 The ship was alien and did crash at some point but must have been overran by Marshmen, who eventually evolved into the current people.

-We are also introduced to a new companion, Adric – who stows away on board the Tardis when the Doctor leaves Alzarius.
-Adric is the most controversial character in the history of Who and split the fandom right down the middle.
+We are also introduced to a new companion, Adric – who stows away on board the Tardis; when the Doctor leaves Alzarius.
+Adric is the most controversial character in the history of Doctor Who.

 Written as a cross between Einstein and the Artful Dodger, he was extremely precocious and genius in his understanding of mathematics.
-The problem with Adric was: he wasn’t very likeable or relatable.
+The problem with Adric was simply: he wasn’t very likeable or relatable.

 “That’s what the Decider said in the marsh.
 His last words.
 ‘Tell Dexeter we’ve come – ‘full circle!’ “.
 Adric

-He frequently bickered with his other companions and the Doctor – and like Star Trek‘s Mr Spock, could even be persuaded to betray his new friends with a strong logical argument, such as in Four To Doomsday.
+He frequently bickered, with his other companions and the Doctor and like Star Trek‘s Mr Spock; could even be persuaded, to betray friends, with a strong logical argument, such as in Four To Doomsday.

-Full Circle is an original script with plenty of memorable set-pieces; not least the part 1 cliffhanger, when the marsh-men begin rising from the depths.
-It also has an impending air of tension hanging over it, with the coming of mistfall and the dangers in the swamp.
+Full Circle is an original script, with plenty of memorable set-pieces; not least the episode one cliffhanger, when the marsh-men begin rising from the depths.
+It also has an impending air of tension, hanging over it, with the coming of mistfall and the dangers in the swamp.

-The marsh-men are well designed and effective, apart from the obvious looking wetsuits the actors are wearing.
-Nevertheless, they are especially effective when partially obscured by the mist, in the scenes involving their exit from the swamps and stalking through the jungle.
+The marsh-men are well designed and effective, apart from the obvious-looking wetsuits the actors are wearing.
+Nevertheless, they are especially effective when partially obscured by the mist.
+Especially, in the scenes involving their exit from the swamps and stalking through the jungle.

 If any area lets Full Circle down, its usually down to the execution of the script.
-The Terradon’s bizarre multi-coloured clean dress sense – looks really dated and obviously borrowed from the Beeb’s medival dept. It’s just not in keeping with the believability of a group of stranded survivors, even if they have nice clean mulricoloured clothing.
+The Terradon’s (bizarre) multicoloured dress-sense, looks really dated and (obviously) borrowed, from the Beeb’s medieval dept. It’s just not in keeping with the believability of a group of stranded survivors, even if they have clean, multi-coloured clothing.

-The obvious Alzurian spider props, especially when Romana gets attacked in the cave is laughable, if they couldn’t make them look convincing – don’t show them in all of their glory – keep to fleeting glimpses.
+The obvious Alzurian spider props, especially when Romana gets attacked in the cave – is laughable.
+As a rule low-budget shows, if they couldn’t make them look moderately convincing.
+Then don’t show them, in all of their glory – keep to fleeting glimpses.

 Some of the acting is not upto spec – either, especially amongst the teenage members of Adric’s gang – Keara, Tylos and Adric’s bro – Varsh.
 It’s more Grange Hill than desperate survival situation.
 A bit of directional context – or quality control; wouldn’t have gone amiss here, when they were filming.

-Full Circle was written by a first time Who writer, called Andrew Smith – who sent the script in to the Beeb in the hopes of being picked up by the producers.
-All the more remarkable was, that Smith was only 17 years-old!
+Full Circle was written, by a first time Doctor Who writer; called Andrew Smith.
+Smith sent the script into the BBC, in the hopes of being picked up by the producers.
+All the more remarkable, was the fact that Smith, was only 17 years-old!